Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 • Clean plugs regularly

-• Choose the right size and fit
+• Choose the right size and proper fit

 • Avoid 24/7 wear